 Breakdown of balances with related parties and associates

 The amount of the balances recorded in the consolidated statement of financial position with related companies is as follows:

-2 2022

-Thousands of euros

-Short-term Current

-credits debts (Note

-(Note 14) 18)

 Célere Forum Barcelona, S.L.
-4 15

 Via Célere Holdco S.L.
-12,248 15,135

-Maplesville Invest, S.L.U - 142
+GSVC Thunder, S.L.
+Maplesville Invest, S.L.U

-Dospuntos Asset Management S.L.U.
-7 -

-12,259 15,292